| Title: | Read and Write '.gltf' and '.glb' Files |

 changed objects to be redrawn, which might help speed things up.

-method converts all polygons
+Finally, the "rigid" method converts all polygons

 to rigid ones that are supported by rgl, so that motion